uberfig/ivytime.gay/content/posts/corporations.md

 the lights in Walmart are too bright and they buzz

-there are no affordable local grocery stores in my city, they died out to Walmart and it's like before I was born
+there are no affordable local grocery stores in my city, they died out to Walmart before I was born

 every brand of bread has way too much sugar and it aggravates my ibs